IBM/zowe-cli-cics-deploy-plugin/docs/README.md

 4. The High Level Qualifier (HLQ) for the CICS datasets in the target environment.
 5. An up to 8 character name for the Bundle resource which is unique within the target CICS regions.

 If you have not already done so, start by creating a zosmf profile in Zowe CLI.
 This profile will identify the target z/OS environment; you will need to know the hostname and port number for the z/OSMF server in your target environment, together with your user name and password.
 If you only create a single such profile then it will be used as the default z/OS configuration for any further zowe interactions.
-For further assistance on creating a z/OSMF issue the following command:
+For further assistance on creating a z/OSMF profile issue the following command:

   `zowe profiles create zosmf-profile --help`

 Now create a cics-deploy profile.
 This profile will identify the target CICS environment for deployment; you will need to know the CICSplex name and Scope, together with the High Level Qualifier (HLQ) for the CICS data sets.
 You will also have to identify either a target CSD group (typically used for single region configurations) or a BAS resource group (used for multi-region configurations) into which the Bundle will be defined.
 You may optionally configure a JCL jobcard if your site requires a customised JCL configuration for DFHDPLOY.
-For further assistance on creating a cics-deploy issue the following command:
+For further assistance on creating a cics-deploy profile issue the following command:

   `zowe profiles create cics-deploy-profile --help`